How to Make a Paracord Survival Bracelet or Keychain

 It's a good idea to check the length of the bracelet again.
 Wrap the bracelet around your wrist and verify that it is a good fit when the buckles are snapped together.
 If necessary, undo the first two knots and adjust the length of the bracelet.

 Continue making knots until you work your way to the other buckle and no more knots will fit.
+As you make the knots, tie them tightly and slide them up in order to maximize the number of knots that will be made.

 Finishing It Off